hunter-meloche/infra-ebay-scraper/README.md

 The idea is you just run deploy.sh, answer a few prompts and then having a working cloud deployment of ebay-scraper that feed whatever events you want into.

+## Disclaimer
+This is not to be used for commercial purposes or harm eBay.
+This project is for educational purposes only and not intended to be used in any way to break eBay or Cloudflare's Terms of Service agreements.
+Web scraping publicly available information is legal where I live, but check your own local laws.

 ## Dependencies
 ```
 AWS CLI